 So, for the first two days, my camera remained in its bag.
 I simply couldn't bring myself to take the camera with me in the dreary rain.
 It's not like a neon metropolis... when it's raining in England there's just lots of grey and I can't really be bothered taking photos.
 There's nothing that captures my imagination.
 Everything looks pretty awful, pretty familiar.

-The sun picked up on the morning we were scheduled to leave Oxford, so we set off early, cameras in hand.
+The sun picked up in the morning, so set off early, camera in hand.

 Oxford is a little bit like Cambridge.
 Cambridge is a little bit like Oxford.
 They're both similar.
 They're both different.